Friday, February 29, 2008

 Janszen thinks he's identified the next bubble floating to the surface in the alternative energy field.
 He makes a compelling case and ethanol in particular is unambiguously a huge boondoggle.
 The question is if enough funds can make it to the kind of green power and infrastructure investments that are necessary without sinking the whole field by going to the irrational exuberance place.

-about the potential economic true cost landmines of carbon heavy investments waiting to go off in people's portfolios.
+Al Gore uses the sub-prime mess to make a very different point about the potential economic true cost landmines of carbon heavy investments waiting to go off in people's portfolios.

 "You need to really scrub your investment portfolios, because I guarantee you — as my longtime good redneck friends in Tennessee say, I guarandamntee you — that if you really take a fine-tooth comb and go through your portfolios, many of you are going to find them chock-full of subprime carbon assets," the former vice president said.